 List your current staff.
 For each job enter the following:

 - Name - Name of employee

 - Expected staff turnover - E.g. 12-18 Months

 - Skills or strengths - E.g. Relevant qualifications in Sales/Marketing.
 At least 5 years experience in the industry.
 Award in marketing excellence.

 You may also like to attach a copy of their resume to the back of your plan.
-Visit Employ people for information on recruitment and employer obligations.
+Visit our Hiring section for information on recruitment and employer obligations.

 List your required staff.
 For each vacant position list the following:

 - Job Title - E.g. Office Manager

 - Expected staff turnover - E.g. 2-3 Years

 - Skills necessary - E.g. Relevant qualifications in Office Management.
 At least 2 years experience.